 Standards for Children's Residential Centres criteria 5.29 states 'All children in care should have early access to the specialist services they may require'.
 The inspectors confirmed that the young people had access to the specialist services they require at the time of the inspection.
-The centre has allocated 8 hours per week for an employed play therapist.
-Inspectors interviewed the therapist who has a clear vision regarding the role to provide individual sessions for the young people and provide guidance and consultancy for staff.
-It is important that clinical governance arrangements are agreed around the therapist's role at the centre.
-Management should provide the play therapist with a job description which sets out the role of the therapist and the reporting relationship.
+The centre has access to the company consultant psychologist who meets regularly with the staff team to discuss issues arising with the care of the young people.
+The consultant provides insight and clinical guidance to the staff team in meeting the needs of the young people.
+The external psychologist is available for consultation by phone or e-mail with the centre manager and made occasional visits to the centre.